Ballyfermot Training Centre

 Construction Industry Training Board (CITB) Level 2 Diploma in Steel Fixing

-The Diploma in Steel Fixing course aims to equip you, the learner, with the skills, knowledge, and competencies required to work as Steel Fixers in the Construction Industry.
+The Steel Fixing course aims to equip you, the learner, with the skills, knowledge, and competencies required to work as Steel Fixers in the Construction Industry.

 A steel fixer cuts and bends reinforced steel, and then binds it using stirrups made of thinner pieces of reinforced steel.
 Annealed wire is then used to attach the stirrups to the reinforced steel.
 It is then ready to be used where required in buildings for example in columns and foundations.